Rootly-AI-Labs/On-Call-Health/README.md

 ## 📊 Signals Analysis

-The On-call Burnout Detector takes inspiration from the [Copenhagen Burnout Inventory](https://nfa.dk/media/hl5nbers/cbi-first-edition.pdf) (CBI), a scientifically validated approach to measuring burnout risk in professional settings.
+The On-call Burnout Detector (OCB) takes inspiration from the [Copenhagen Burnout Inventory](https://nfa.dk/media/hl5nbers/cbi-first-edition.pdf) (CBI), a scientifically validated approach to measuring burnout risk in professional settings.
 The Burnout Detector isn’t a medical tool and doesn’t provide a diagnosis; it is designed to help identify patterns and trends that may suggest overwork.

 ### Methodology
-Our implementation uses the two core CBI dimensions:
+Our implementation uses the two core OCB dimensions:

 1. **Personal Burnout**
    - Physical and psychological fatigue from workload